andreijiroh-dev/website/markdown/now.md

 Please do not ask me for my home address if you want to send me some stuff instead of usual handwritten fan mail, I’ll ignore that due to privacy reasons.

-## What am I doing/done lately

-Still at AFGBMTS busy doing all things school related, while juggling between personal projects and stuff at [Recap Time Squad](https://recaptime.eu.org).

 ## TODOs, any ideas, anything else?

 For the personal backlog I can share publicly, please [see my todo.sr.ht tracker](https://todo.sr.ht/~ajhalili2006/ajhalili2006).

 ## Information for ~~employers~~ anyone contacting me

-Please see [this page in my personal user manual](https://andreijiroh.eu.org/user-manual/job-employment-availability) for details.
+Please see [this page in my personal user manual](/user-manual/job-employment-availability.md) for details.

 ## Archives